smatiolids/langflow-demos/Improve-RAG/README.md

 ## Langflow components code

+Create a custom component and use the code from the following files:

-- Astra DB Tool code: [astradb.py]
+- Astra DB Tool code: (./astradb.py)
-- Astra DB CQL Tool code: [astradb_cql.py]
+- Astra DB CQL Tool code: (./astradb_cql.py)

 ## Transactional data

-transactions.sql
+Run the script from the file (transactions.sql) to create the table, index and insert some data into the Astra DB table.